suemnjeri/medium-articles/README.md

-# Code for Medium Articles
+# Code and Data Files for Medium Articles
 This repository contains files to back articles written on my medium URL https://medium.com/@suemnjeri.

 Articles backed by the code here.